-- (100) Insurance Board shall implement the proportionality principle with regards to the capital requirement and solvency position of insurers.
-Insurers that have the same risk profile and scale are subjected to the same level of intensity in implementing capital requirements. - (101) Guidance on the application of the proportionality principle and the specification of simplified methods shall be developed by Insurance Board.
+- (100) The Authority shall implement the proportionality principle with regards to the capital requirement and solvency position of insurers.
+Insurers that have the same risk profile and scale are subject to the same level of intensity in implementing capital requirements. - (101) Guidance on the application of the proportionality principle and the specification of simplified methods shall be developed by the Authority.